iamvincenzo/bankruptcy-lstm-autoencoder/README.md

 # bankruptcy-lstm-autoencoder (ENG)
+Predicting corporate bankruptcy is one of the fundamental tasks in credit risk assessment.
+Machine learning (ML) enabled the development of several models for bankruptcy prediction.
+The most challenging aspect: dealing with the class imbalance due to the rarity of bankruptcy events in the real economy.

+The main objective of this research is to compare the performance of three different architectures employed in predicting corporate bankruptcy, by combining a classification task with an anomaly detection task (specifically: reconstruction task with LSTM-Autoencoder).

 This is a machine learning project that employs LSTM autoencoders to reconstruct input data.
-The end goal is to detach the decoder after training the encoder, and attach a separate fully connected module to predict the state of a company (whether it's healthy or at risk of bankruptcy).
+The end goal is to use the embedding of the encoder after training and attach a separate fully connected module to predict the state of a company (whether it's healthy or at risk of bankruptcy).
+The end goal can be reached using three different architectures illustrated in the schemas below.

 ## Network Architecture